Compare Commercial Mortgages

 What is the difference between a business mortgage and a residential mortgage?

 Typically, the mortgage term for a commercial property is shorter than a residential mortgage, unlikely to be the 30-to-40-year term we may see for a residential mortgage.
-When applying for a commercial mortgage you can expect to provide trading business accounts, up to date bank statements to demonstrate the current trading position of your business.
-You may be asked to provide a personal guarantee for some or all the debt.
+When applying for a commercial mortgage, you can expect to provide trading business accounts and up-to-date bank statements to demonstrate the current trading position of your business.
+You may be asked to provide a personal guarantee for some or all of the debt.

 When do I need a semi-commercial mortgage?